microsoft/TypeScript-wiki/Docker-Quickstart.md

 but the `node` image is based on a minimal linux so it doesn't have it.
 One way to do it is to fix the code to not use `sudo` if it's running as root ... but a way around it is to start the container with `bash`, and run the two `apt` commands to get `sudo` installed.
-(There are probably a bunch of other things needed to run this, I'll revise if needed.)
+(In the case of this `TypeScriptErrorDeltas` code, there is something else that is
+needed: see "Privileged runs" below.)

-It is obviously tedious to do this installation every time you want to run it --- ignoring changing the code to not require extra packages, it is pretty easy to build an image yourself.
+It is obviously tedious to do this installation every time you want to run it — ignoring changing the code to not require extra packages, it is pretty easy to build an image yourself.
 But I'll finish the quick part here.

 ## Extras

+### Privileged runs

+A docker container is an image running in a sandboxed environment that is restricted in several ways (like seeing its own FS and network).
+There are, however, cases where linux functionality is needed from the kernel — and mounting things (when you're already *in* the container) is one such case that is normally blocked.
+Docker has a bunch of "capabilities" that are off by default and can be turned on if needed.
+In cases like `TypeScriptErrorDeltas`, where you're running known non-malicious code, you can just enable all of them by adding a `--privileged` flag.

 ### `docker build`